 I used Marti Michell's Template Set M to cut the thirteen 5-patch 12" blocks and the patterns can be found in her Encyclopedia of Patchwork Blocks, Volume 4 (pages 36 - 39).
 This is my favorite block because it's so "scrappy".
 And you can see one of the problems -- that dark brown fabric bled during the blocking process.
 (Grrrr . . . . )

-I've written a guide sheet for cutting and laying out this quilt which I have added to my Craftsy page.
+I've written a guide sheet for cutting and laying out this quilt and I'm happy to share it with you -- just e-mail me at maryhueyquilts at hotmail dot com.
 It includes yardage needed for this version (it's a 78" square quilt), a layout guide, and cutting instructions for the setting (sashing with points and setting triangles).
 There is also a layout included for a larger quilt (78" by 99") but I haven't done the math for that one.

 The setting will work with any group of blocks, not just baskets, and it can also be rescaled for other sizes blocks using the instructions in the booklet included with the sashing tool set.